 - 1. Strengthen state and local fair housing laws by: - Prohibiting discrimination based on sexual orientation, gender identity, marital status, age, domestic violence, and source of income; - Adopting state and local visitability ordinances to expand access to housing for those with disabilities; - Further amending Ohio fair housing law to ensure substantial equivalency to federal law; - Prohibit blanket bans on criminal backgrounds. - 2.
-Conform local ordinances to Ohio law, eliminate exemptions for small housing providers, and ensure local ordinances enforcement mechanisms are in place. - 3.
+Conform local ordinances to Ohio law, eliminate exemptions for small housing providers, and ensure local ordinance enforcement mechanisms are in place. - 3.
 Review and revise local nuisance ordinances to ensure that they do not penalize victims of domestic violence, dating violence, stalking, or sexual assault. - 4.
 Support statewide legislation to protect victims of domestic violence, dating violence, stalking, and sexual assault from housing discrimination. - 5.
-Oppose Ohio Senate Bill 134 and House Bill 149 which limit damages, deter victims of housing discrimination from filing complaints, and exempt small housing providers from coverage. - 6.
+Oppose the "Local Zoning Decisions Act of 2017" in Congress, which undermines federal and local efforts to use federal money to increase residential integration. - 6.
 Review restrictive language in group home zoning ordinances. - 7.
 Research and utilize a regional Assessment of Fair Housing. - 8.
 Create a Housing Choice Voucher mobility program. - 9.
 Award Low Income Housing Tax Credits for new development in high-opportunity, integrated neighborhoods. - 10.
 Vigorously enforce current fair housing laws.
 Include the use of systemic testing for discrimination to identify individuals who violate the law and to deter future violations. - 11.
 Support and adequately fund the Consumer Financial Protection Bureau to protect the public from abusive and unfair financial products and services. - 12.
 Implement comprehensive education efforts to ensure that housing providers, professionals, and individuals are aware of fair housing laws and the means available to enforce them. - 13.
 Provide government incentives and other creative solutions to combat housing discrimination and racial and economic segregation.